joshuadeanhall/TrainingAndDemos/Statuos.Web/readme.txt

+﻿This is a test

-﻿In order to use the Intranet template, you'll need to enable Windows authentication and disable Anonymous authentication.
+In order to use the Intranet template, you'll need to enable Windows authentication and disable Anonymous authentication.

 IIS 7 & IIS 8